You are here

 Tenants are required by French law to have household insurance to cover the property.
 Household insurance will cover things like broken windows, theft/vandalism (usually to set amounts), fire damage, weather-related risks, etc.

-The taxe d'habitation covers the costs of local area services (street cleaning, rubbish removal, etc).
+When it comes to taxes in France, the taxe d'habitation covers the costs of local area services (street cleaning, rubbish removal, etc).
 As a tenant you are responsible for the taxe d'habitation for the property you are renting.
 The amount depends on the size & location of the property, as well as the socio-economic profile of the habitant (exemptions are made for low-income/pension age residents).

 Activating Utilities: Phone & Internet